 - Household chemicals, including cleaning, pool and garden chemicals

 - Methylated spirits/turpentine

-For disposal/disarming of EPIRB emergency distress beacons, please visit the Australian Maritime Safety Authority or single EPIRBs can be dropped off at:-
+Please do not dispose of EPIRB emergency distress beacons in your bins as they can activate and result in a false emergency call out.
+For disposal/disarming, please visit the Australian Maritime Safety Authority or single EPIRBs can be dropped off at:

 Telephone: (08) 9529 4590

 *Halon fire extinguishers are identified by there yellow colouring.
 These are not collected through the HHW program at the landfill.
 Contact the National Halon Bank on 1800 658 084 for safe disposal options or visit the Department for Environment for more information.